tatiananantes/skills-workshops/student-mocking-workshop/README.md

 ### Instructions

 Start with filling in the tests in the Airport Spec.
-The Airport class is tightly coupled to Weather class.
+The Airport class is **tightly coupled** to Weather class.

-1. **Remove this tight coupling.**
+1. **Remove this tight coupling in the Airport class so it is no longer tightly coupled with the Weather class**

-2. **Once this has been done, write the missing tests.
+2. **Once this has been done, write the missing tests for the Airport class.
 The tests should be isolated using doubles.**

 3. **Make sure the tests are actually verifying your Airport class is handling what is returned from the weather object's method in the way you expect.**